joey2005/CodeLibrary/README.md

 # CodeLibrary

-## This repo contains many pieces of codes that are useful in sports programming contests.
+** This repo stores many pieces of programs that are useful in sports programming contests. **